-Reports provide a baseline for communicating critical factors about your SEO program to clients and colleagues.
+Custom SEO reports provide a baseline for communicating critical factors about your organic search efforts to clients and colleagues.
 Most importantly, they help you diagnose critical issues and benchmark results so you can measure progress (or regress) long term.

 What should an SEO report include?

 Ironically, most reports that the average SEO sends to a client or colleague aren’t reports at all; they’re data dumps—a dashboard of numbers and charts with very little analysis, explanation or recommendations.

 Avoid data dumps at all costs.
 They don’t help anyone.

 Data can only tell you what is happening.
 It can’t tell you why it’s happening.
 Every SEO report worth its salt should explore the why behind the data.
 At a minimum, it should answer the following four questions: